dwave-examples/template-dash/CONTRIBUTING.md

     [dwave-examples/template-dash](https://github.com/dwave-examples/template-dash) repository
     with a link to your example.

-4. D-Wave will fork your repository and may make a pull request to get your approval for certain code changes.
+When adding a contributed example, D-Wave forks your repository and may make a pull request to get your approval for certain code changes.

 ## Final Checklist